dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 Your *Post* component should provide a way to edit the post.
 You can either have an edit button that makes the whole post editable, or you could have in place editing for each field as in the gif.
 Another option is to have an edit route:  `/posts/:postID/edit` for instance.
 Personal preference here, lots of different design choices you can make.

-*Note: for now the shared API server only supports title, tags, content, cover_url as fields.
+*Note: for now the shared API server only supports title, tags, content, coverUrl as fields.
 In part 2 you will implement your own server and can add or change fields then.*

 Min specs at a glance: